nervosnetwork/ckb/rpc/README.md

 ### `index_lock_hash`

-Create index for live cells and transaction by the hash of lock script.
+Create index for live cells and transactions by the hash of lock script.

 #### Parameters